Cornell-MAE-UG/fa25-portfolio-wa79/_projects/Rocket_Nozzle.md

 ## Thermodynamic Model of the Nozzle

-Rocket nozzle flow is complex, but several standard assumptions simplify the analysis and allow first-order performance estimates.
+Rocket nozzle flow is complex, but several modeling assumptions help simplify the analysis and allow first-order performance estimates.

 ### Assumptions